Floe-Project/Floe/docs/src/installation/installer.md

 1. Close your DAW.
 1. Run the installer program.
 1. Follow the instructions, including choosing the plugin formats you want to install.
 1. Done.
-Open your DAW and load the Floe plugin.
+Floe will be available to your DAW - but you might yet need to [install sample libraries](installing-libraries.md).

 Floe is backwards-compatible.
 This means that you can install a new version of Floe over an old version.
 The installer does this automatically.